 Noise Management Plan

 The Noise Management Plan aims to identify all noise mitigation measures, prevent exposure of people to noise and minimise the risk of unplanned noisy events.
+A Noise Assessment has also been produced for the Site in support of planning.

 A copy of the Noise Management Plan (ref.
-402.065523.00001_NMP) is enclosed within Section 7 of this EP application.
+402.065523.00001_NMP) and the Noise Assessment is enclosed within Section 7 of this EP application.

 Odour Management Plan